What Phlebotomy Technicians Do

 STATE CERTIFICATION REQUIREMENTS:

-- Attend a phlebotomy training program that has been approved by the State’s Laboratory Field Services Department.
+- Attend a phlebotomy training program that has been licensed by the State’s Laboratory Field Services Department.

-- Complete a minimum of 40 hours of clinical training at a State-Approved lab.
-(CTI requires 64 Hours didactic training, 40 Hours clinical training at a State-Approved Lab, 50 venipunctures, 10 skin punctures)*
+- Complete a minimum of 40 hours of clinical training at a State-Licensed lab.
+(CTI requires 64 Hours didactic training, 40 Hours clinical training at a State-LIcensed Lab, 50 venipunctures, 10 skin punctures)*

 - Pass a written certification exam from an organization approved by the California Department of Health Services.